Jmacr0/blogger/README.md

 #### Post Creation

 The primary feature of the application is the ability for an authenticated user to create a post associated to their id.
 This is achieve through mySQL tabular database and joining.
-In a similar fashion, comments can be created in association to a post, and is stored to the databse.
+In a similar fashion, comments can be created in association to a post, and is stored to the database.

+---
+## Technologies 🎡

+**Libraries**

+* Handlebars.js template engine for serving the front end

+* mySQL with Sequelize ORM for database creation and querying

+* Node.js / Express.js to run API backend server and route handling

+* Passport.js for user authentication

+**CSS Framework**

+* To style the application I used Bootstrap https://getbootstrap.com